fight-against-hate/fight-against-hate/manuals/lgbtq-benefits-guide.md

   Many of these states sought to define such care as felony child abuse, with the threat of breaking up families that supported their trans children.
-Others prohibited health care insurance plans from covering care, even to adults.
+Others prohibited health care insurance plans from covering care, even for adults.

 * Explicitly permit discrimination against all LGBTQ in medical services via "religious conscience" bills.